RossMcMillan92/ITCSS-Sass-Structure/README.md

 - Import the standard widget style, which contains !default variables
 - If necessary, list additional or overwritten rules for the widget

-If the widget styling is entirely different to the original style, there's obviously no need to import the original style.
+If the widget styling is entirely different to the standard style, there's obviously no need to import the original file.
 It may be a good idea to implement multiple standard 'views' for the widget, for example 'article-list--vert.scss' and 'article-list--hor.scss', then import the most relevant standard file.

 **Note:** Using global/widget files would mean creating a standard file and almost never editing it again, as it will have a knock-on effect on multiple sites.
 Any changes to a rule in a global/widget file for a new site should be made by using the process above, and not directly to the original file.
 If the new site project is the first to use a certain widget, create it in the widgets folder so it can be reused, and link to it in the site's file like above.